The Commonplace

 0.24

 Digital transformation components most consistently tied to productivity gains are technological integration (including automation/AI), process digitization, employee digital skills/training, and analytics/data-driven decision-making.
-Firm Productivity positive medium productivity gains linked to specific digital transformation components
+Firm Productivity positive productivity gains linked to specific digital transformation components

 n=145